Setting Educational Goals for Your Family

 - Literature: Teach to read a variety of literature; Teach to analyse literary forms; Teach how to discern what is the best literature; Teach the child to narrate and develop comprehension skills¦

-- Teach writing forms- narratives, poetry, plays¦.
+- Writing: Teach writing skills from words-sentences-paragraphs-essays.
+Teach writing techniques; Teach writing forms- creative writing, descriptive writing, narratives, poetry, plays¦.
 (See my article on Ways to teach Writing)

 - Speaking: Teach formal guidelines on how to deliver a speech and how to read well to an audience.